Shoal bass: Range and habitat

-The shoal bass is becoming increasingly uncommon in the Apalachicola and Chipola Rivers because so few shoals exist and competition with non-native spotted bass has increased.
+The shoal bass is becoming increasingly uncommon in the Apalachicola and Chipola rivers because so few shoals exist and competition with non-native spotted bass has increased.
 It is also known in the Chattahoochee river drainage; and is most plentiful in the relatively undammed Flint River of Georgia, as well as lakes such as Blackshear and West Point.
-Shoal bass are closely associated with rock shoals and are uncommon in other habitat due to its unique spawning requirements.
+Shoal bass are closely associated with rock shoals and are uncommon in other habitat due to their unique spawning requirements.

 The conservation status of shoal bass is vulnerable throughout its range.
 Good fishing still exists in Georgia's Flint River, but anglers are encouraged to catch and release.
 Conversely, anglers are urged to keep all spotted bass caught on the Flint River because of its competition with and potential for hybridizing with the shoal bass.

 Behavior

 Shoal bass spawn in coarse gravel at the heads of creek pools in April and May, to early June.
 They prefer a spawning temperature of 64 to 79 F. Like the largemouth, the male prepares the nest and guards the eggs and fry.

 Shoal bass feed mainly on aquatic insects on the surface.
 They also feed on larval insects, crayfish and fish.
 Shoal bass grow much faster than redeye bass.